-- Ensure that every pupil is familiar with the school's golden rules - Sign a bullying prevention agreement - Follow a unit of cross-curricular work on bullying in the PSE lessons, (poetry writing, descriptions, art, etc.)
+- Ensure that every pupil is familiar with the school's golden rules

+- Sign a bullying prevention agreement

+- Follow a unit of cross-curricular work on bullying in the PSE lessons, (poetry writing, descriptions, art, etc.)

 - Read stories and poems about bullying

 - Role play

 - Discussions and Golden Time

 - Collective Assemblies

 - Confidential Box in every class

+Appendix 2

-Appendix 2 BULLYING INSTANCE / INCIDENT RECORD FORM
+BULLYING INSTANCE / INCIDENT RECORD FORM

 School:

-Pupil's full name:
+Pupil's full name: Date o f Birth: Sc hool year:

 Address:

-Date of Birth: School year r:

-Location of the inc ident:
+Location of the incid dent:

-Why is a child be ing bullied?
+Why is a child bein g bullied?

-Race Disability 🗌 Religion/Faith
+Race Disability Religion/Faith Sexuality Age

-Sexuality Age A lbility

-Size Because Because of my appearance/ Language
+Ability Size Because of appearance e Language

-becau ise of their ap opearance

 Any other reason?
-(Perhaps because money or another he/she is the young carer for a si ck or disabled d relative; r naybe he /she does not h 1ave much
+(Perhaps because he/she is the young carer for a sick or disabled relative; maybe he/she does not have much money or another reason)

 How is he/she bullied?

 Name Calling Provoking Threat

-Social Network Hitting Damage/steal belongings
+Social Network Hitting Damage/steal be longings

 Any other?

-Nataile of the incidents

 Details of the incident:

 Is there a need to refer to another agency?

-Yes D No
+Yes 🗌 No

 If so, which agency?

 Strategy in place following the incident:

 Further implementation measures:

-Signed:

-Post:

-Date:
+Signed: : Date: